 ~ establish and manage top bar hybrid bee hives

-We are willing to mentor, but initially our interest is finding those who have the necessary skills and financial resources for their particular niche.
+Our interest is finding those who have the necessary skills and financial resources to buy, tend well this beautiful land, and develop their own vision and livelihood.

-Our focus is medicinal herb production including variety garlic, fruit and nut trees and berries, pastured poultry, sustenance farming, and restoration agriculture.
-We grow for a successful herb company, and for regional farmers markets.
+Our focus for one more year (negotiable if longer) is medicinal herb production including variety garlic, fruit and nut trees and berries, pastured poultry, sustenance farming, and restoration agriculture.
+We grow for for regional farmers markets, and have been growing/harvesting for a successful herb company.

-Drip irrigation with water rights to the use of our 4 acre/ft pond
+Drip irrigation with .5 acre water rights to the use of the spring. plus our 4 acre/ft pond.
+Domestic water is gravity fed from a Spring.

 Clay Loam